aka-lem/aka-lem/README.md

 ### Hellooo!
 - compsci student
 - comfortable with python and java development!
-- i also like data :)
+- i also like data and games :)

 <!--
 **tmtrinidad/tmtrinidad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.